Kosadchiy/pizza-app-client/README.md

 # pizza-app-client

-This is a client side of simple pizza ordering application [https://shielded-wave-64423.herokuapp.com/](https://shielded-wave-64423.herokuapp.com/).
+This is a client side of simple pizza ordering application.

 Deploy:
 - Clone repository.